arcanis/arpege/README.md

 >
 > Support for this feature is **experimental**.
 Some bugs may exist, and some APIs may change in the future.

-Arpege supports generating `.d.ts` files for your parsers by adding the `--types` flag to the command line.
+Arpege supports generating `.d.ts` files for your parsers by adding the `--with-types` flag to the command line.
 Unlike [`ts-pegjs`](https://github.com/metadevpro/ts-pegjs) which simply makes the `parser` function return `any`, Arpege attempts to return types that match what the actual parser would return, by using some introspection mechanisms.

 The generated parsers have also access to the following helpers which often prove useful in grammar actions: